Creating a Linux distribution

 $ make

-Building the initial image takes between a few minutes and upwards of half an hour depending on how powerful computer is used for building.
+Building the initial image takes between a few minutes and upwards of half an hour depending on how powerful computer is used for building and Internet bandwidth.
 When it is done the final output should be

 user-bundle/ user-bundle/user_boot.bpak user-bundle/user_rootfs.bpak user-bundle/user_keystore.bpak MANIFEST Final output provided in <path>/output/images/user-bundle.tar make: Leaving directory '<path>/output' make[1]: Leaving directory '<path>/sdk/acu6-pro-sdk-vX.Y.Z'